 Long/short equity is the largest class of hedge funds and seeks to take both long and short positions in equity securities while maintaining a net positive long exposure.
-Although the short portfolio can contain individual securities, public indices, such as the S&P 500 and Russell 2000 in the United States, are used to manage the equity beta of the portfolio.
+Although the short portfolio can contain individual securities, public indices, such as those of large and small cap equities in the United States, are often used in practice to manage the equity beta of the portfolio.